 Be careful with hot items with quartz countertops; the resins in their composition do not hold up well against heat.
 It’s important to put something between the hot tool and the countertop.
 Other than that, quartz countertops are extremely durable and can last for generations.

 After learning about the bathroom countertop options that we stock, we hope you can more easily decide which one will work best for your remodel.
-If you need further assistance making this choice, don’t hesitate to give Affordable Marble & Granite a call at (803) 642-5416.
+If you need further assistance making this choice, don’t hesitate to contact us or give Affordable Marble & Granite a call at (803) 642-5416.